secure download

 • User and PDF expiry, revoke files at any time

-Now you can use ASP code to disable caching of web pages, but often this code fails to work as predicted because browsers are regularly updated, and new ones sometimes just don’t obey or understand the code.
-This has been especially true of JavaScript ‘fixes’ which often work with one version of a browser but not another.
-So trying to stop browser caching as a security measure to prevent file downloading is unreliable and it is best not to rely on this method of ‘protection’.
+You can use ASP code to disable caching of web pages, but often this code fails to work as predicted because browsers are regularly updated and new versions sometimes just don’t obey or understand the code.
+This has been especially true of JavaScript ‘fixes’, which often work with one version of a browser but not another.
+Trying to stop browser caching as a way to prevent file downloading is therefore unreliable, and it is best not to rely on this method of ‘protection’.

 Stopping file copying with secure downloads

-So if downloading is to solve a performance problem, why is controlling downloads (secure downloads) such a problem?
+So if downloading is to solve a performance problem, why is controlling downloads so difficult?

-The Internet was made to facilitate sharing information, so it is difficult to stop people from being able to download files, especially if you want some people to be able to download them, but not just anybody or everybody.
+The internet was made to facilitate the sharing of information, so it’s difficult to stop people from being able to download files, especially if you want some people to be able to download them, but not just anybody or everybody.

 There have been some ingenious approaches to try and stop unauthorized downloads of content by using secure downloads: